richie0866/record/README.md

 # Record

-An in-progress explorer tool for Roblox
+An instance hierarchy view for Roblox